 After installation, also put the certificate through the SSL checking tools to make sure everything is in line.
-You might like to try SSL Server Test for the purpose.
+You might like to try SSL Server Test for this purpose.

-Now it's time to update all links to your new domain-type.
-You must ensure that all external links, social shares, third-party PPC URLs, email marketing software URLs, canonical tags, and hard-coded links direct audience to the new HTTPS version of your site.
+Now it's time to update all links to your new domain type.
+You must ensure that all external links, social shares, third-party PPC URLs, email marketing software URLs, canonical tags, and hard-coded links direct the audience to the new HTTPS version of your site.